 “Tradition and religion strongly influence beliefs, practices, values and norms and as a result many Liberians hold negative and pejorative views of LGBT people.”

-Reports indicate that religious and community leaders, political figures, and media outlets have all contributed to the discrimination experienced by the LGBTI+ community.
+Religious and community leaders, political figures, and media outlets have all contributed to the discrimination experienced by the LGBTI+ community.
 Religious leaders and politicians have reportedly sought to label homosexual activity as “un-African” and anti-thetical to “traditional values”, and are known to promote harmful practices such as so-called “Conversion therapy”.

-Religion and Ebola
+Religion and Public Health

 “That God is angry with Liberia, and that Ebola is a plague.
 Liberians have to pray and seek God’s forgiveness over the corruption and immoral acts (such as homosexualism, etc.) that continue to penetrate our society.
 As Christians, we must repent and seek God’s forgiveness…”